Big 5 Wildlife Reserve Kariega River, South Africa

 - Access to the World Unite!
 Knowledge Base which has preparation materials including intercultural preparation, compiled particularly for your destination

-- Preparation Session via Zoom; together with further participants
+- Preparation Session via video call; together with further participants

 - Pick-up and Transfers from/to Gqeberha airport (PLZ) on arrival and departure